marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 1. Reading notes
 2. 3-min video presentation on reasoning, methods, and results of added annotations
 3. Peer grades of flash talks (by end of class)
+4. Final annotations added, with instructions for how to add annotations

 ### Week 08: Thursday, 21 May 2020